Coronavirus: 28 more deaths and 936 new cases reported in Republic

 He said the virus was now heavily suppressed in the general population and the rate of growth of the disease in long term care settings was beginning to decline.

 But chief medical officer Dr Tony Holohan stressed there was no room for complacency.
-He said there was evidence there had been a bit of “slippage” in terms of people moving beyond the restrictions in terms of traffic and so on.
+He said there was evidence there had been a bit of “slippage” in the past few days in terms of people moving beyond the restrictions in terms of traffic and so on.
 “We have a way to go, we have seen a significant number of cases reported today,” he said.

+Research conducted on behalf of the Department of Health shows that for the first time since tracking began, only 19 per cent of people expect restrictions to end in May, while one in four expect them to end in August/September.

+The nationally representative online survey of 1,270 adults conducted on Thursday, and is conducted twice weekly, reveals 52 per cent of people feel the worst of the pandemic is happening now, however, 29 per cent of people feel the worst is ahead of us.

 Also on Thursday a further 13 deaths from Covid-19 were reported in Northern Ireland.